astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-3.md

 * Mom: "Get _everyone_'s money."
 LH: "Geez mom."
 Nick: "Everyone matters."
 * LH: What next?
 Nick: Call the cops.
 Calls Detective Mom to narc on the bank.
 * LH texts Marlone.
 M: Will investigate l8r.
 LH: We may have already called the police.
 M: Are you insane?
 LH: We know a good cop.
 We'll make sure justice is served.
-* Mom: What's going on?
+* Nick's Mom (Det.
+Anna Hel): What's going on?
 Nick: relays info.
 Why aren't you solving it?
 Nick: because I trust you.
 * Manager has a fake smile, nothing's wrong.
 * LH: What's the status on that money for this lady?
 Manager: it's getting there.
 * Nick: What's vibrating?
 Manager: ... nothing.
 Nick: there's something under the bank.